Bringing rich, chocolatey goodness to desserts and tasty treats, cocoa powder is a great addition to pantries.

 Proper storage conditions will keep your cocoa powder rich and flavorful for longer.
 Cocoa powder should be stored in a cool, dark location, such as a pantry.
 It should be kept in an airtight container, with the lid tightly sealed.

-One would maybe think that freezing or refrigerating cocoa powder will make it last longer, but it will actually have the opposite effect.
-Refrigerating or freezing cocoa powder will cause humidity in the container, which can lead to mold growth.
+One might think that freezing or refrigerating cocoa powder will make it last longer, but it will actually have the opposite effect.
+Refrigerating or freezing cocoa powder will cause humidity in the container, leading to mold growth.

 Storing cocoa powder in a cool, dark, and dry location in an airtight container will extend its shelf life.

-- Cocoa powder is a tasty baking ingredient, and it also includes several beneficial nutrients.
+- Cocoa powder is a tasty baking ingredient and includes several beneficial nutrients.

 - Cocoa powder, when stored properly, will last several years.